teoad95/Chest-Xray-prediction/README.md

 Models compared using:

-  - Their accuracy on validation set.
+  - Their accuracy on testing and validation set.
   - Confusion matrix of testing set.
   - Precision score of testing set.